gabrielfalcao/couleur/README.md

     shell.print_white_and_green("Downloading file: |DONE!", replace=True)

+### furthermore

+With couleur you can mix modifiers and colors.

+Available modifiers:

++ reset - resets from the current point to the end
++ bold - make text bold
++ blink - it may blink the text or make it slighly lighten, depending on the terminal
++ italic - make text italic
++ underline - add underline on text
++ inverse - invert colors
++ strikethrough - draws a line through the text
++ up - does the same than passing replace=True to the output function: carriage return and one line up

+Available colors:

++ normal
++ black
++ red
++ green
++ yellow
++ blue
++ magenta
++ cyan
++ white

+Example chaining modifiers:

+    #!/usr/bin/env python
+    # -*- coding: utf-8 -*-

+    import couleur

+    shell = couleur.Shell(breakline=True)
+    shell.bold_italic_underline_yellow_on_black_and_italic_black_on_white("WOO| HOO")

 ## free software

 To contribute back with this project, all you need to do is write code, and test code that proofs its functionallity